 This is the best Carrot Cake recipe (in my opinion) and two husbands have agreed with me.
 There’s one secret ingredient.
 Can you guess what it is?

 I post this recipe a couple of times a year because it is a requested birthday cake at our house.
 This truly is The Best Carrot Cake I’ve ever had.
 One special ingredient makes it unique and amazing.
-It is moist, full of carrots, walnuts and (wait for it) cherries.
+The cake is moist, full of carrots, walnuts and (wait for it) cherries.
 And so tasty with or without frosting.